Skip to main content

 What in the world is a doxology?

 Derived from the Greek roots doxa, meaning “honor” or “glory” and logia, meaning “to speak,” a doxology is short song of praise to God.
 Doxologies are often used to punctuate Christian worship services.
-For instance, doxologies are often be sung as a part of the communion liturgy, and also after the day’s offering has been taken.
+For instance, doxologies are often sung as a part of the communion liturgy, and also after the day’s offering has been taken.

 What is “the” doxology?